sakshiudeshi/Astraea/README.md

 Please refer to Table 9 in the [paper](https://arxiv.org/abs/2010.02542) for additional details.

+### Grammar Related Reports
+This folder contains the code and data used to evaluate the syntactic and semantic validity of the input grammar used by Astraea.
+We evaluate the correctness of our input grammar by examining the validity of the generated input sentences, in terms of their syntactic and semantic validity.
+Firstly, we employ [grammarly](https://www.grammarly.com/) to evaluate the syntactic validity of all generated inputs, we show that almost all (97.4%) of Astraea’s generated inputs are syntactically valid.
+We also conduct a user study with 205 participants to evaluate the semantic validity of ASTRAEA’s generated inputs, especially in comparison to semantic validity of human-written input sentences.
+Our results show that ASTRAEA’s generated input sentences are 81% as semantically valid as human-written input sentences.

 This repository is still under development.
 Please email sakshi_udeshi@mymail.sutd.edu.sg for any questions.